mocherfaoui/feedback-app/README.md

 ## Step 1: Setup

-Install the dependancies for this project.
+Install the dependencies for this project.

 ```sh
 cd feedback-app